 The overarching goal of the GEMS program is to support the development of future biomedical scientists by providing undergraduate students with research opportunities and exposure to the realistic lifestyle of biomedical research.
 Therefore we are looking for students who plan to pursue a lifelong career in research.

-Selected undergraduate GEMS interns will participate in an intense ten-week summer research internship program, from June 1 through August 7, 2020.
+Selected undergraduate GEMS interns will participate in an intense ten-week summer research internship program.
 The program will consist of lectures, professional-development workshops, and a mentored laboratory research assignment.
 Participating laboratories are drawn from basic science as well as clinical science Departments at the UC-Denver Anschutz Medical Campus (UCD-AMC) performing research relating to heart, lung and blood (HLB) diseases such as cardiovascular disease (CVD), vasculopathies, pulmonary inflammation, acute lung injury, pulmonary fibrosis, asthma, cystic fibrosis, stem cell regenerative medicine (as it relates to HLB applications), COPD, pulmonary hypertension and pediatric pulmonary disease (i.e Bronchopulmonary dysplasia).
 Research projects in the fields of biochemistry, molecular genetics, cell and developmental biology, human medical genetics, immunology, microbiology and molecular biology in the context of an Heart, Blood or Lung diseases are common.

 The program will include: